lequocdatfit/lequocdatfit/README.md

 Here are some ideas to get you started:

 - 🔭 I’m studying software engineering at the University Of Science - VNUHCMUS.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning ASP.NET Core.
 - 👯 I’m looking to collaborate on Youtube.
 - 💬 Ask me about Nodejs, Reactjs, Redux, Java
 - 📫 How to reach me:  [Twitter - @LQuct05050924](https://twitter.com/LQuct05050924) [FaceBook - @quocdatle.44](https://www.facebook.com/quocdatle.44/)